-If you've dyed your hair black or have naturally black hair, going from black to blonde hair can be one of the most arduous processes.
-It is certainly doable however, and you can take even the darkest hair color, natural or otherwise to the lightest blonde color as long as your hair is already in good condition and you haven't damaged it with other chemical treatments in the past.
+Whether you've dyed your hair black or have naturally black hair, going from black to blonde hair can be one of the most arduous processes.
+It is certainly doable, however, and you can take even the darkest hair color, natural or otherwise to the lightest blonde color as long as your hair is already in good condition and you haven't damaged it with other chemical treatments in the past.

-If you've dyed your hair with black hair dye, that doesn't matter too much, although it will slow down the procedure and require an extra step.
-The crucial element here is the condition of your hair.
+If you've dyed your hair with black hair dye, that doesn't usually matter too much, although it will slow down the procedure and require an extra step.
+What matters most is the condition of your hair more than anything else.

 Those who should not attempt to dye their black hair blonde include: